einverne/skritter-html5/README.md

 After the initial install you can either run the project directly from the `public_html` directory or compile it using one of the following commands.

-	grunt docs //generates the docs in the build directory grunt cache-manifest //regenerates the cache manifest in the public_html directory grunt hint //checks the application for common errors grunt www-build //creates a minified version of the application in the build directory
+	grunt appcache //regenerates the cache manifest in the public_html directory grunt docs //generates the docs in the build directory grunt hint //checks the application for common errors grunt www-build //creates a minified version of the application in the build directory grunt www-copy //creates a copy non-minified version of the application in the build directory

 ## Troubleshooting